 The goal of music education at Swift is to learn music through experiencing music.
 Students learn critical musical concepts while singing, dancing, and playing.
 The program is designed to be stimulating, challenging, engaging and rewarding.

-In the lower division, students participate in General Music in grades 1st-3rd.
-Students in 4th-5th Grade participate in Choral Music.
+In the lower division, students participate in General Music in grades 1-3.
+Students in grades 4 and 5 participate in Choral Music.

 Students in chorus perform songs that are drawn from a variety of musical genres such as Classical, Folk, Pop, Jazz, and Gospel.
 Fluency and proper vocal technique are in constant development but at a higher level of expectation in fourth and fiftth grades.
 Emphasis is placed on performance skills, concert etiquette, and citizenship.
 The fourth and fifth grade chorus will often be accompanied by the Orff ensemble.